younata/younata.github.io/about.md

 permalink: /about/
 ---

 I'm Rachel.
-In my day job, I work as a consultant for Pivotal Labs.
-In my free time, I build iOS utilities, and electric vehicles.
+In my day job, I work as a software engineer in the aerospace industry.
+In my free time, I build iOS apps, and electric vehicles.

 I have a list of current projects [here](/projects/)